hunterxcobby/Python-Projects/lessons/notes/username_generator.md

             if len(usernames) >= 15:
                 return usernames
 ```
 - If the number of generated usernames reaches or exceeds 15, the function returns the set of usernames.
 This is done to ensure we don't generate too many usernames.
+Moat users might find a long list irrtating.

 ```python
     return usernames